 A Court of Mist and Fury

-Beauty rebuilt from devastation — a sun-and-sea paradise of pearl, sapphire and aquamarine, ruled by the youngest High Lord and his dream of a fairer Prythian.
+Built back from devastation into a sun-and-sea paradise of pearl, sapphire and aquamarine.
+The youngest High Lord, his dream of a fairer Prythian, and the alliance we sailed in and stole from.
+We know.

-Adriata rises around a half-moon bay, its palace on a mountain-island, its waters guarding a half of the Book of Breathings — and the betrayal that broke a friendship.
+Adriata round a half-moon bay, the palace on its mountain-island, the waters guarding a half of the Book of Breathings — and the friendship we watched get broken anyway.

 At a Glance